Essential management skills

 To introduce participants to the complex issues involved in management and leadership, building a foundation of skills necessary for successfully leading a team at any level.
 Key development areas include: effective delegation, setting expectations, developing respect as the leader, motivation, understanding & developing individuals and teams, handling difficult conversations, giving and receiving feedback, performance management and coaching.

 Every participant leaves with a practical skills base and a specific action plan in relation to their own team.
-Each person will receive two one hour 1:1 post course coaching sessions , in this the trainer will support the participants in applying their new skills.
+Each person will receive two one hour 1:1 post course coaching sessions.
+Through this process the trainer will support the participants in applying their new skills.
 On completion each participant will receive an endorsement certificate from the ILM (Institute of Leadership and Management).

 By the end of this course, participants will be able to: